 With your groceries and recipes, you next plan your cooking.
 Multi-tasking can be an asset here, allowing you to make more than one recipe at a time.
 Or if a dish is to be made later in the week, you can prepare your ingredients, doing the chopping and measuring when you have the time, like while you are waiting for your current dish to cook.
 Invest in cheap sealable containers to store your leftovers and prepared ingredients.

 Planning ahead is the key to shortening your time in the kitchen.
 Know what you are making and eating before mealtime.
 Bachelors, and many others, can often be found standing in front of an open refrigerator trying to decide what to eat.
-That wastes time, money and your health.
+That wastes time, money, and health.

 Microwaves are also good for steaming vegetables and other dishes in just a couple minutes.